AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/String Methods.md

 ## Formatting Strings

 ### _.strip()_, _.lstrip()_, and _.rstrip()_
-Returns a new string without the whitespace on either side of the string. _.lstrip()_ and _.rstrip()_ only strip the whitespace from the left or right side of the string respectively.
+Returns a new string without the whitespace on either side of the string. <br />
+_.lstrip()_ and _.rstrip()_ only strip the whitespace from the left or right side of the string respectively.

 ```Python
 text = "      this has a lot of whitespace....          "